microsoft/WhatTheHack/xxx-DataScience_In_MicrosoftFabric/Student/Challenge-04.md

 ## Introduction

 You have been tasked to deploy the machine learning model which you have trained in Microsoft Fabric to Azure ML learning for real time inference endpoint.
-In this challenge, you must download the model from Microsoft Fabric worksapce and deployed manually to Azure ML end point inference so that it can be consumed by other applications.
+In this challenge, you will deploy a Fabric model to Azure Machine Learning, and repurposed a model trained in Fabric for use by applications via scalable Azure compute clusters.
+The ability to export and repurpose models opens endless opportunities!

 ## Description